-Why You Should Be Using PoE Switches In Your Security System
+Why You Should Be Using PoE Switches In Your Surveillance System

 When a company considers adding a video surveillance camera system, the first question is often: How much is this going to cost?
 But as with anything, the adage—you get what you pay for—comes into play, especially with PoE switches, which are a mainstay in today’s sophisticated surveillance camera systems.

 Manufacturers offer this technology in a variety of types and at a host of price points, but not all PoE switches are created equal and some are smarter than others.

 While surveillance system engineers and integrators prefer to specify managed PoE switches over their less-intelligent unmanaged counterparts, deciding between the two typically comes down to what customers want to pay.
 The smarter managed devices can cost up to twice that of unmanaged PoE switches.

 But going with the cheaper option may be a shortsighted approach.
 The truth is the biggest bang for a company’s video surveillance system buck often comes from investing in a more expensive PoE product upfront, which offers a list of benefits others do not.

 PoE stands for Power over Ethernet.
 In its basic form, a PoE switch supplies power to devices on a network via the same Ethernet Cat 5 cable that transmits data, eliminating the need to change Cat 5 cable network infrastructure to accommodate a new surveillance system.
 Any network device that requires minimal amounts of power to operate and communicate on a network can plug into a PoE switch.

 In addition, the technology itself is not new.
 PoE has been used in video surveillance systems for many years.
 It is a mature technology that works well in network surveillance systems that transmit tons of data and consume plenty of power.

 A PoE switch draws its power from a three-prong jack that plugs into a regular wall outlet.
 The switch then converts this power into a lower voltage power source and sends it out over the Ethernet to devices on a network.